Cunya/Rasterbars/README.md

 This project is part of a series of experiments in LLM-assisted code generation, developed entirely through conversation with Claude (Anthropic's Claude-3-Sonnet) using the Cursor editor.

-This project was inspired by [Cunya's Rasterbars demo](https://github.com/Cunya/Rasterbars).

 ![Demo Preview](preview.png)

 ## Features